PacificCommunity/ofp-sam-condor/README.md

 condor
 ======

-The condor package provides tools for interacting with HTCondor via SSH connection.
-Files are first uploaded from user machine to submitter machine, and the job is then submitted from the submitter machine to HTCondor.
+The condor package provides tools to interact with Condor via SSH connection.
+Files are first uploaded from user machine to submitter machine, and the job is then submitted from the submitter machine to Condor.
 Functions are provided to submit, list, and download Condor jobs from R.

 Installation
 ------------